openbmc/openbmc-test-automation/CONTRIBUTING.md

       ...
 Run Keywords  Key1  parms
       ...
 AND  Key2  parms
       ```
--   Use spaces to make conditions more readable:
+-   Use single spaces to make conditions more readable:

     Correct example:
     ```